- Public-key cryptography

 Private keys are not safe in PFX files

-If you stumble across PFX files with private keys, especially in emails or on unprotected storage, you might need to question the security of the contained keys.
+If you come across PEM or PFX files with private keys, especially in emails or on unprotected storage, you might need to question the security of the contained keys.
 If they could have been compromised, the certificate should be revoked by the issuing CA.

 Certificate Authorities (CAs)